sewh/goatscrape/README.md

 * ... but mainly because I was bored ;)

 See the examples directory for some runnable code examples.

+goatscrape was originally called 'goscrape' but it was altered when there were a few other projects with that name.
+Despite popular belief, it only scrapes goats if there is some kind of goat oriented website to crawl.

 ## Current Status